FINTLabs/fint-altinn-service/README.md

 ## Depends on

 - **[Altinn Ebevis Service](https://github.com/fintlabs/fint-altinn-ebevis-service)**:
-  Handles request for consent as well as retrieval of tax sertificate from Skatteetaten and bankruptcy certificate from Brønnøysundregisteret.
+  Handles request for consent as well as retrieval of tax certificate from Skatteetaten and bankruptcy certificate from Brønnøysundregisteret.

 - **[FLYT Altinn Gateway](https://github.com/fintlabs/fint-flyt-altinn-gateway)**: